 Classification of death

 The classification of death is carried out by the medical personnel issuing the death certificate.
-This procedure is completed using the World Health Organisation, International Classification of Disease coding.
+This procedure is completed using the World Health Organisation (WHO), International Classification of Disease (ICD) coding.
 When researchers from the UNSW drilled down into their data they uncovered a flaw in the classification system that often listed the underlying cause of death as the intellectually disability itself, rather than the illness or disease that killed them.

+The incorrect classification of cause of death comes about from a lack of education about disability.
 Medical personnel issuing death certificates require education and training on disabilities and health to understand the factors that increase the risk of premature death and disability in itself is not the cause of death but the interplay of health conditions and vulnerabilities that people with certain disabilities experience due to their condition.
 Disability is extremely diverse, while some health conditions associated with disability result in poor health and extensive health care needs, others do not.

 Mortality data

-The Council draws attention to the importance of mortality (retrospective) data which researchers and Government are at risk of losing with the devolution of Ageing, Disability and Home Care (ADHC) and the function of the NSW Ombudsman.

-Currently, all service providers, including ADHC-funded and operated accommodation support services and assisted boarding houses, are required, under the Community Services (Complaints, Reviews and Monitoring) Act 1993, the Coroners Act 2009 and Boarding House Act 2012, to report the death of a person in an accommodation support service at their time of death (or any person temporarily absent at their time of death) to the NSW Ombudsman and Coroner through the Deputy Secretary of ADHC.
+The Council draws attention to the importance of mortality (retrospective) data which researchers and Government are at risk of losing with the devolution of Ageing, Disability and Home Care (ADHC) and the function of the NSW Ombudsman as they are both functions of the StateCurrently, all service providers, including ADHC-funded and operated accommodation support services and assisted boarding houses, are required, under the Community Services (Complaints, Reviews and Monitoring) Act 1993, the Coroners Act 2009 and Boarding House Act 2012, to report the death of a person in an accommodation support service at their time of death (or any person temporarily absent at their time of death) to the NSW Ombudsman and Coroner through the Deputy Secretary of ADHC.

 The reporting of deaths of people residing in accommodation support services is a safeguarding measure.
 This information provides significant insights into the prevention of premature deaths of people with disability as well as a means of addressing gaps in policy and practice.
 The NSW Ombudsman tables a Reviewable Disability Death Report bi-annually to NSW Parliament, making recommendations to NSW Government services such the Ministry of Health, the NSW Police Force, and ADHC.